MichaelJereza/Security-Capstone-2020/ransomware/README.txt

   https://github.com/B-Con/crypto-algorithms.git
   I copyed the files into the repo for ease of use (makes compiling way easyer).
   Also I added some comments and print statements for debugging to the files.
-Otherwise they are exactly the same. "crypto-aglorithms" isn't a compleatly secure implementation but its good enough for demonstatration.
+Otherwise they are exactly the same. "crypto-aglorithms" isn't a completely secure implementation but its good enough for demonstatration.
   Go to their page for more info on the implementation.